joshenoy/sathyabh.at/content/blog/2016-08-12-the-1800km-coastal-karnataka-roadtrip-part-2-mangalore-kaup-udupi-malpe.md

   </p>
 </div>

 From here we went ahead and stopped at Ambalpady temple, which was about 10km ahead.
-I didn&#8217;t expect too many people at the temple, but surprisingly, I was wrong &#8211; the temple was fairly crowded.
+I didn't expect too many people at the temple, but surprisingly, I was wrong - the temple was fairly crowded.
 Sort of unexpected for a mid Tuesday morning

 <div id="attachment_1006" style="width: 1247px" class="wp-caption aligncenter">
   <img class="size-full wp-image-1006" src="https://images.sbhat.me/sb/2016/08/Ambalpadi-Temple.jpg" alt="Ambalpadi Temple from outside" width="1237" height="762" />